silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

 It can be quite verbose to call `Injector::inst()->get(LoggerInterface::class)` all the time.
 More importantly, it also means that you're coupling your code to global state, which is a bad design practise.
-A better approach is to use depedency injection to pass the logger in for you.
+A better approach is to use dependency injection to pass the logger in for you.
 The [Injector](../extending/Injector) can help with this.
 The most straightforward is to specify a `dependencies` config setting, like this:

 ```php